discourse/discourse/docs/INSTALL-cloud.md

 - For proper email deliverability, you must set correct SPF and DKIM records in your DNS.
 See your email provider instructions for specifics.

-If you need to change or fix your email settings after bootstrapping, you must edit the `app.yml` file again and `./launcher rebuild app`, otherwise your changes will not take effect.
-If you didn't receive an email from your install, read [Register New Account and Become Admin](#register-new-account-and-become-admin) for troubleshooting.
+If you need to change or fix your email settings after bootstrapping, you must edit your `app.yml` file and `./launcher rebuild app`, otherwise your changes will not take effect.

 # Start Discourse